DeClercqJan/pokemon/README.md

 - controller checks URL paramters and sets dummy paramters if not used.
 If/else checks structure triggers relevant database calls.
 (In previous version - see "old-version" branch, SESSION was used for this)
 - also have universal getters function that returns any property of class instance that is called.
 There are not any properties that need to be hidden atm
 - displaying of actual pokemon is done by populating functions that in turn contains components such as pagination that re-use or append these paramters
-- concated array of previous pokemons searched with new pokemons in order to be able to search it to display it when for instance you are browsing page 2 but still want to be able to see a favourited pokemon on page 1
+- concated array of previous pokemons searched with new pokemons in order to be able to search it to display it when for instance you are browsing page 2 but still want to be able to see a favourited pokemon on page 1 using search_in ... -method
 ### other stuff
 - didn't really follow the overview, categorie ... structure of the assignment as I did not really get what was asked for
 - onyl one e-mailfield but multiple favourited pokemon to send over, including a link to detail page